How to utilise National Awareness Days on social media

 Of course, there are exceptions to this rule.
 That's to say, you don't need to be Papa John to celebrate National Pizza Day, as this could simply be about showing your business behind the scenes and adding some personality to your brand, but it still needs to fit with your overall tone.
 I.e. Going for a well-polished, corporate tone?
 Pizza Day might not be for you (by all means, indulge off camera).

-Rule number two: Variety
+Rule 2: Variety

 Utilising national days is a great way to bring your social media to life and inject variety and personality into your content, but it's important to use them as a bolster to your content strategy, not rely on them to fill your calendar.
 To avoid this mistake, take the following approach: